eliasjohnson/eliasjohnson/README.md

 ## What I'm Working On

-- 🎮 Building full-stack analytics dashboards for game telemetry using Azure PlayFab and React
+- Building full-stack analytics dashboards for game telemetry using Azure PlayFab and React
-- 📊 Developing data visualization tools that translate 300K+ daily events into actionable insights
-- 🤖 Experimenting with AI integrations (Vapi, Deepgram, Retell) for voice-enabled applications
+- Experimenting with AI integrations (Vapi, Deepgram, Retell) for voice-enabled applications
-- 🔧 Creating automation tools and CI/CD pipelines
+- Automating payments with Stripe and other business workflows (N8N, Slack, GCP, Hostinger, Trello, Stripe) for Provo School of the Arts.

 ## My Experience Highlights